homerclassic/exocore/_daily/Notes on Bonkler City.md

 ---
 published: true
-subtitle: A collection of written messages found in Miladycraft chat
+subtitle:
 date: 2023-07-27
 tags: Miladycraft Bonkler Milady
 ---

-# Bonkler City
+# Notes on Bonkler City

 Bonkler City is 3000 Years ahead of the North